neutron-org/mainnet-assets/upgrades/v2.0.3/README.md

 # Upgrade from Neutron v2.0.1 to v2.0.3

 > ## This is an important security update.
-IT IS CONSENSUS BREAKING, so please apply the fix only on height <HEIGHT>.
+IT IS CONSENSUS BREAKING, so please apply the fix only on height 7818500.

 ### Release Details
 * https://github.com/neutron-org/neutron/releases/tag/v2.0.3